In simple terms, the Hydraulic Turbine is like Power producing machines.

 Hydraulic Turbine Working Principle:

-So, the working principle of this turbine is, according to Newton’s law, A force is directly proportional to the change in momentum.
+So, the working principle of the hydraulic turbine is, according to Newton’s law, A force is directly proportional to the change in momentum.
 If there is any change in momentum of fluid then a force is generated.

-The hydraulic turbine blades (in case of Pelton wheel) are provided against the flow of water which changes the momentum of it.
+The hydraulic turbine blades (In the case of the Pelton wheel Turbine) are provided against the flow of water which changes the momentum of it.

 As the momentum is changing, a resulting pressure force generated which rotates the rotor or turbine.